 Application for admission to the BA (Hons) History of Art programme should be made through UCAS.
 Applicants currently at school or college will be provided with advice on the process.
 Applicants who have left school or who are based outside the UK are able to obtain information directly from UCAS (ucas.com).
-The Courtauld Institute of Art's UCAS code is C80.
+The Courtauld Institute of Art's UCAS code is C80 and the course code is V350.